burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 > Unofficial UTMT with UnderAnalyzer: https://nightly.link/UnderminersTeam/UndertaleModTool/actions/artifacts/1814233921.zip

 ## Issues
-- Game Freeze when loading room hub_new (the Main Hub Room)

-After much time doing trail and error, I am certain this is due to obj_startgate, so yeah, fuck

 > [!NOTE]
 > Issues are described in more detail within the project notes
 >
 > And I added a Feature that Unlocks Pizzano by pressing ALT in Main Menu, so yeah...

-### Other Shit
 - Any Scripts or Objects that have Enemy States (baddiestates.xxxxx) within them are completely fucked

 > Because my dumbass decided copy and pasting Playtest 3.2 code, and not saving old code was a good idea